saleor/saleor.io-learn/product/variants.md

   path: /prices/overview/
 ---

-A product may be available in different variants, e.g., a particular T-shirt may be available in different sizes, and each size is a variant of that T-shirt.
+A product may be available in different variants, e.g., a particular T-shirt comes in different sizes, and each size is a variant of that T-shirt.
 The notion of variants is available in Saleor out of the box.
 You can access it on the product via the `variants` field.

 ## Fetching variants of a product